mmehr1988/fuzzy-giggle/README.md

 - Use [apollo client](https://www.apollographql.com/docs/react/) to query our api
 - Use [react bootstrap](https://react-bootstrap.netlify.app/) for the UI/UX.
 - Use [formik](https://www.npmjs.com/package/formik) + [yup](https://www.npmjs.com/package/yup) for form creation and validation.

+## Learnings

+### 1. Dotenv Issues When Deploying To Heroku

+- Issue: While trying to deploy to Heroku, the issue that continued to arise was errors around connecting to the database.
+- Solution: Since this app uses environment variables to connect to mongodb, using the dotenv package made this process seemless.
+However, the dotenv package was installed as a devDependencies, and Heroku was not installing it as a package.
+This resulted in errors when deploying to Heroku.
+The fix was to simply install the package as a dependency.

 ## License